 Type “Aero 1992” into W3Catalog (go on, Google it…) and the image search returns lots of pictures of Saabs, but now defunct Swedish car makers weren’t the only ones trying to overcome drag pre-Ask Jeeves.
 Elite cyclists like Chris Boardman and Graeme Obree were doing their utmost to cheat the wind and so, it seems, were Cycling Plus readers.

 Exposed hair and ears will increase drag and don’t set up airflow over your head as well as a helmet – a helmet is also safer.
 If your helmet has slots then cover them to improve airflow.
 A non-stretch loose jersey with pockets can slow you down by up to one minute during a 25-mile time trial.
 A cotton undervest will absorb and retain perspiration, leaving you damp and clammy.
 A skinsuit isn’t good at getting perspiration out on its own so wear a wicking thermal layer underneath.

 Of course not, we all know aerodynamics is nonsense right… Oh okay, getting aero is bigger than ever.
-Brands like Specialized, Ridley and, soon, Boardman Bikes have built their own wind tunnels to develop products, while pro athletes and serious amateurs spend time (and money) perfecting their aerodynamics with the use of big fans…
+Brands like Specialized and Ridley have built their own wind tunnels to develop products, while pro athletes and serious amateurs spend time (and money) perfecting their aerodynamics with the use of big fans…

 Aerodynamic bikes, wheels, helmets (which are no longer optional if you want to be aero) and clothing – including skinsuits that do wick sweat – are the norm and available for every budget.
 And those wind tunnels provide excellent information.
 For instance, in 2014 Specialized told us that the aero advantages of shaving legs could be on average 70 seconds over 25 miles, and that having a beard makes no difference at all.
 God bless science!